 In 2017, Escambia County, FL had a population of 314k people with a median age of 36.7 and a median household income of $48,631.
 Between 2016 and 2017 the population of Escambia County, FL declined from 315,187 to 313,512, a -0.531% decrease and its median household income grew from $44,788 to $48,631, a 8.58% increase.

 The population of Escambia County, FL is 64.2% White Alone, 21.3% Black or African American Alone, and 5.65% Hispanic or Latino.
 N/A% of the people in Escambia County, FL speak a non-English language, and 97.8% are U.S. citizens.

-The largest universities in Escambia County, FL are The University of West Florida, with 2,875 graduates, Pensacola State College, with 2,286 graduates, and Fortis Institute-Pensacola, with 271 graduates.
+The largest universities in Escambia County, FL are The University of West Florida (3,292 degrees awarded in 2016), Pensacola State College (2,287 degrees), and George Stone Technical Center (357 degrees).

 The median property value in Escambia County, FL is $143,900, and the homeownership rate is 60.9%.
 Most people in Escambia County, FL commute by Drove Alone, and the average commute time is 21.6 minutes.
 The average car ownership in Escambia County, FL is 2 cars per household.